-is the world’s largest contraception provider — and the administration blocked all U.S. funding to it
+is the world’s largest contraception provider — and the Trump administration blocked all U.S. funding to it

 Why It Matters

 The Trump-Pence administration cut off all contributions from the United States to the United Nations Population Fund (UNFPA).

-The move hurts UNFPA’s ability to promote reproductive health; respond to humanitarian crises; and prevent unplanned pregnancies, unsafe abortions and maternal deaths around the world.
+The move hurt UNFPA’s ability to promote reproductive health; respond to humanitarian crises; and prevent unplanned pregnancies, unsafe abortions and maternal deaths around the world.

-Abandoning UNFPA takes away birth control from thousands of people in some of the world’s most vulnerable areas.
+Abandoning UNFPA took away birth control from thousands of people in some of the world’s most vulnerable areas.